Inviting or Adding SSO users

 2. You can view the existing team accounts in the project

-The SSO users are distinguished with a yellow label marked as SSO user.
+The SSO users are distinguished by a yellow label marked as SSO user.

 1. Hover the mouse pointer over the SSO user you want to delete, and the Delete icon appears on the right